 Domestic Travel Documentation Requirements

 All per diem amounts must be itemized.
-Receipts must be provided for amounts over $25.00.
+Receipts must be provided for amounts $25.00 and over.
 If a receipt is not provided, a Lost Receipt Form must be submitted to obtain reimbursement.
 Amounts not supported by a receipt or a Lost Receipt Form will be reported to the I.R.S. as income.

 Reimbursable Meals on Departure and Arrival Days